bk138/Multicast-Client-Server-Example/README.md

-If there is no data coming through when client and server are on different machines, the reason can be that IP routing is configured in a way that routes multicast traffic to or expectes multicast traffic from an interface the other machine is not connected to (the sample programs in this repo do not use the `IP_MULTICAST_IF` setsockopt() call yet as it's not cross-platform).
+If there is no data coming through when client and server are on different machines, the reason can be that IP routing is configured in a way that routes multicast traffic to or expects multicast traffic from an interface the other machine is not connected to (the sample programs in this repo do not use the `IP_MULTICAST_IF` setsockopt() call yet as it's not cross-platform).
 In this case, you have to add a static route to the client and/or server machine's